Installing ROCm-OpenCL runtime on Arch Linux

 After checking out the repository, we’re ready to start installing packages.
 The end goal here is

-to get the rocm-opencl-runtime
+to get the rocm-opencl-runtime installed.

 Installation Order and Dependencies⌗

-One does not simply install the rocm-opencl-runtime
+One does not simply install the rocm-opencl-runtime package.
+We need to manually install its

 dependencies first.